 The goal of the Creative Initiatives are to allow for innovative approaches to reach the estimated 20-40% of customers that haven't responded to the traditional retail price incentive campaigns and to engage them in NJCEP.
-In 2011 the Program will limit this initiative to provide CFL distribution through community outreach and events support.
+In 2011 the Program will limit this initiative to provide CFL distribution through community outreach events as well as corporate events aimed at employee distributions.
 The program will also support the expansion of participating New Jersey cable service providers within the set top box initiative.
 Incentives are negotiated with partners and will vary depending upon the type of product and the market segment targeted.